-- 1. In PingFederate, go to Applications -> OAuth -> Access Token Management and click Create New Instance. - 2.
+- 1. In PingFederate, go to Applications → OAuth → Access Token Management and click Create New Instance. - 2.
 On the Instance Configuration tab, add one or more symmetric keys, signing certificates, or both. - 1.
 Click Add a new row to... or click Update to modify an existing entry.

-S Important

-The Key ID field values must be unique across all JSON-token management instances, including child instances.

-2. If you have not yet created or imported your certificate into PingFederate, click Manage Signing Certificates and complete the task.

-To use an RSA-based algorithm for JSON Web Signature (JWS), the key size of the signing certificate must be at least 2,048 bits.
-For an EC-based JWS algorithm, the key size depends on the chosen algorithm.
+Important The Key ID field values must be unique across all JSON-token management instances, including child instances. - ave not yet created or imported your certificate into PingFederate, click Manage Signing Certificates and e the task. i Note To use an RSA-based algorithm for JSON Web Signature (JWS), the key size of the signing certificate must